Formal attire is an outfit that matches a certain dress code’s needs, appropriate for a particular formal occasion.

 Just in case you become famous or presidential, you should know how to dress for a prestigious white tie evening.
 White tie dress codes are used for state dinners, galas, charity balls, and elite evening weddings.

-It’s definitely the most formal attire of Western culture.
+It’s definitely the most formal attire in Western culture.
 Also called a full evening dress, a white tie dress suit is the epitome of formality.
 It abides by strict rules and is reserved for the most notable evening events.

 A hand-tied white bow tie and evening tailcoat are the main pieces you’ll need for a white tie evening.
-In addition, your pants should be high-waisted with a build-in adjuster and two lines of decorative braid or satin piping down each leg.
+In addition, your pants should be high-waisted with a built-in adjuster and two lines of decorative braid or satin piping down each leg.

 You should wear a white stiff-fronted cotton tuxedo shirt with a pique bib.
 This shirt should have a soft detachable wingtip collar, French cuffs, and decorative studs.
 Finally, put on your cufflinks, and you are almost “white tie” ready.

 The next step is either putting on your white waistcoat or pleated cummerbund under your tailcoat.

 If you choose to wear a cummerbund, ensure that the pleats are facing upward.
 Also, hook your cummerbund into your pants to stay in place while you dance the night away.

 The best shoes to pair with this ensemble are capless, patent leather oxfords or opera pumps with a grosgrain bow.
 Silk calf-high socks are mandatory, too.